 In November 2015, NVG convened a ‘Vineyard Burning Task Force’ to address concerns over the occurrences of smoky burns in Napa Valley.
 The Vineyard Burning Task Force is comprised of growers, leaders in local sustainable practices, and experts in fire science.
 Within the first couple meetings, a commitment was made to develop a 3-year plan to reduce smoke and preserve air quality in Napa Valley.
+From 2018

 Often there is no one right answer to any sustainable best practices question, but as responsible farmers, we pursue practices that complement and protect our unique environment and natural resources and work proactively to find sustainable solutions.
 NVG’s innovative technique is gaining momentum as a farmer designed and driven, sustainable, just, and economical alternative to traditional ag burning.